emmeline2/Dyslexia/README.md

-# dyslexiatheme README
+# Dyslexia Extension

-This theme is designed to help make reading code easier for people who are dyslexic.
+An extension that alters font format, designed to make reading code easier for people who are dyslexic.

 ## Features